-Makar Sankranti, celebration in South India as Pongal on January 15, 2020
+Makar Sankranti, a celebration in South India as Pongal on January 15, 2023:

-Tamil Nadu celebrates it is as a four day festival, as the most popular festival Pongal.
+Tamil Nadu celebrates it as a four-day festival, as the most popular festival Pongal.
 This is from 15th January to 18th January, this year.

-The second day of the festival is known as Thai Pongal or simply called Pongal.
+The name of the second day of the festival is Thai Pongal or simply Pongal.
 It is the main day of the festival, falling on the first day of the Tamil month called Thai.

-In Karnataka, Andhra Pradesh and Telangana it is celebrated for four days.
-At dawn, people light a bonfire with logs of wood, other solid fuels and wooden furniture that are no longer useful.
+In Karnataka, Andhra Pradesh, and Telangana its celebration continues for four days.
+At dawn, people light a bonfire with logs of wood, other solid fuels, and wooden furniture that are no longer useful.

-Pongal is celebrated with cooking Payasam by boiling rice with fresh milk and jaggery in a new pot or pots.
+People celebrate Pongal and cook Payasam by boiling rice with fresh milk and jaggery in a new pot or pots.

-Payasam are later topped and decorated with brown sugar, ground coconut, almonds, cashew nuts and raisins early in the morning and the mixture is boiled over the pot.
+Later they decorate Payasam with brown sugar, ground coconut, almonds, cashew nuts, and raisins early in the morning and boil the mixture in the pot.

-Then this delicious Payasam or Kheer (new boiled sweet rice) is offered to the God Sun during the sunrise, as praying and thanking to the sun for providing prosperity.
+Then they offer this delicious Payasam or Kheer (new boiled sweet rice) to the God Sun during the sunrise, as praying and thanking the sun for providing prosperity.

 This Payasam is served to all the people in the house as Prasadam.

-People prepare delicious food and sweets such as Payasam, Vadai, Murukku, Rasam, exchange sweets and greetings with their friends and relatives.
+People prepare delicious food and sweets such as Payasam, Vadai, Murukku, and Rasam, and exchange sweets and greetings with their friends and relatives.

-The harvest festival Jallikattu (Cattle worshipping) is celebrated on last two days of Pongal.
+The harvest festival Jalli Kattu (Cattle worshipping) happens on the last two days of Pongal.

-In Kerala, Makar Sankranthi is celebrated at holy Sabarimala, the Makara Jyothi is visible followed by the traditional Makaravilakku celebrations.
+In Kerala, Makar Sankranthi people celebrate it at the holy Sabarimala, the Makara Jyothi is visible followed by the traditional Makaravilakku celebrations.

-Jammu Kashmir celebrate Makar Sankranti as Shishur Saenkraat
+Jammu Kashmir celebrates Makar Sankranti as Shishur Sankraat:

-People in Jammu and Kashmir celebrate this festival as Shishur Saenkraat.
-On this festival, people visit to the temples for worshiping.
+People in Jammu and Kashmir celebrate this festival as Shishur Sankraat.
+On this festival, people visit the temples for worship.

 Makar Sankranti in Maharashtra and Goa

-In Maharashtra and Goa it is observed as Makar Sankranti and married women celebrate it traditionally with Haldi- kumkum by exchanging and offering sweets to each other.
+In Maharashtra and Goa, people observe it as Makar Sankranti.
+Married women celebrate it traditionally with Haldi- kumkum by exchanging and offering sweets to each other.

-People enjoy delicious food and multi-coloured Laddu (sweets made with Jaggery and Sesame).
+People enjoy delicious food and multi-colored Laddu (sweets made with Jaggery and Sesame).

-Makar Sankranti celebration as Uttarayan in Gujarat and Odisha
+Makar Sankranti celebration as Uttarayan in Gujarat and western India:

 People observe the period between the Makar Sankranti and Kark Sankranti as Uttarayan or Uttarayan Surya.
-This is to mark the movement of sun towards north or Uttarayan from the day of Makar Sankranti.
+This is to mark the movement of the sun towards the north (Uttarayan), starting from the day of Makar Sankranti.

-This day is also famous for kite flying event in Gujarat and different parts of India.
+This day is also famous for kite-flying events in Gujarat and different parts of India.